List of Land of the Lost characters and species: The Zarn

 The Zarn, (portrayed by Van Snowden and voiced by Marvin Miller), is introduced in the eponymous second-season episode.
 The Zarn is a humanoid alien who is invisible except for white spots of light scattered over his surface; he doesn't even leave footprints when he walks on soft soil.
 His starship became trapped in the Land of the Lost while traveling through hyperspace.
 The Zarn has powerful psionic abilities, able to read minds at a great distance and telekinetically levitate objects.
 However, this powerful telepathy is also the Zarn's greatest weakness; intense, angry emotions in people nearby cause the Zarn great pain, and the spots of light on his invisible body turn red in reaction.

 The Zarn is apparently a researcher of some kind whose mission involved the study of other intelligent species before he became trapped in the Land.
 Since the Zarn is very sensitive to others' emotions, he creates android "research assistants" to interact with them, programming them from the memories of people he has scanned.
 The androids are totally convincing although their hands are cold to the touch.
 They have histories that incorporate great amounts of detail based on the knowledge of the scanned subject, to an eerie and suspicious degree.
 When the Marshalls first encounter the Zarn he creates an android named Sharon who is based on Rick Marshall's memories, such that she claims to have grown up in the same town as him, gone to the same school, and have the same interests.
 The excessive coincidences eventually give Sharon away, however, at which point the Zarn causes her to self-destruct.

-The Zarn also has a "combat" robot that he named Fred, a 10-foot-tall dinosaur-like armless biped robot with a tail, a long neck and beaked head with glowing eyes.
+The Zarn also has a "combat" robot that he named Fred, a 10-foot-tall dinosaur-like armless biped robot with a tail, a long neck and a beaked head with glowing eyes.
 Fred is very strong, but fairly slow.
 Rick and Will destroy Fred by luring it to a mountain top during a lightning storm.
 The model for Fred was a metal armature used by special effects artist Wah Chang to animate Junior the dinosaur, sans "flesh".

 The Zarn is extremely overconfident, arrogant, and certain of his superior knowledge, even when it actually has holes.
 The Zarn is also quite petty, using telekinesis to play tricks on people he dislikes and to sow discord.
 He claims this behavior is "research".
 He frequently mocks people by "speaking" telepathically in the voices of people they know, saying hurtful things dredged from their memories.
 At one point the Zarn claimed that the emotion of pity was the most painful one for him to be exposed to.
 The Zarn also appears in "The Babysitter", wherein he disparages various emotions he claims to have given up a thousand years before.